fubrenda/resolver-data-sources/lcsh_analysis.md

 411 $w    | Do not map.  | Ignore for now.
 430       | Alternate Form (technically, tracing title) of Uniform Title | Secondary matching term.
 430 $w    | Do not map.  | Ignore for now.
-445       | Additional Form | Secondary matching term.
-448       | Alternate Form (technically, tracing title) of Chronological Term | Secondary matching term.
-448 $w    | Do not map.  | Ignore for now.
 450       | Alternate Form (technically, tracing title) of Topic Term | Secondary matching term.
 450 $w    | Do not map.  | Ignore for now.
 451       | Alternate Form (technically, tracing title) of Geographic Term | Secondary matching term.
 451 $w    | Do not map.  | Ignore for now.
 455       | Alternate Form (technically, tracing title) of Form Genre Term | Secondary matching term.
 455 $w    | Do not map.  | Ignore for now.
+480       | Alternate Form (technically, tracing title) of General Subdivision Term | Secondary matching term.
+480 $w$5  | Do not map.  | Ignore for now.
+482       | Alternate Form (technically, tracing title) of Chronological Subdivision Term | Secondary matching term.
+482 $w$5  | Do not map.  | Ignore for now.
-485 $v    | Alternate Form (technically, tracing title) of Form Subdivision Term | Secondary matching term.
+485       | Alternate Form (technically, tracing title) of Form Subdivision Term | Secondary matching term.
 485 $w$5  | Do not map.  | Ignore for now.
 500       | Alternate Form (technically, See Also) of Personal Name | Secondary matching term.
+500 $w    | Do not map.  | Ignore for now.
 510       | Alternate Form (technically, See Also) of Corporate Name | Secondary matching term.
-510 $0    | Do not map. | Ignore for now.
 510 $w    | Do not map. | Ignore for now.
-511       | Alternate Form (technically, See Also) of Meeting Name | Secondary matching term.
-511 $0    | Do not map. | Ignore for now.
-511 $w    | Do not map. | Ignore for now.
 530       | Alternate Form (technically, See Also) of Uniform Title | Secondary matching term.
-530 $0    | Do not map. | Ignore for now.
 530 $w    | Do not map. | Ignore for now.
-548       | Alternate Form (technically, See Also) of Chronological Term | Secondary matching term.
-548 $2    | Do not map. |
 550       | Alternate Form (technically, See Also) of Topic Term | Secondary matching term.
-550 $0    | Do not map. | Ignore for now.
 550 $w    | Do not map. | Ignore for now.
 551       | Alternate Form (technically, See Also) of Geographic Term | Secondary matching term.
-551 $0    | Do not map. | Ignore for now.
 551 $w    | Do not map. | Ignore for now.
-555 $a$v  | Alternate Form (technically, See Also) of Form Genre Term | Secondary matching term.
+555       | Alternate Form (technically, See Also) of Form Genre Term | Secondary matching term.
-555 $0    | Do not map. | Ignore for now.
+555 $w    | Do not map. | Ignore for now.
+580       | Alternate Form (technically, See Also) of General Subdivision | Secondary matching term.
+580 $w    | Do not map. | Ignore for now.
+581       | Alternate Form (technically, See Also) of Geographic Subdivision | Secondary matching term.
+581 $w    | Do not map. | Ignore for now.
+585       | Alternate Form (technically, See Also) of Form Subdivision | Secondary matching term.
+585 $w    | Do not map. | Ignore for now.
+667       | Do not map. |
 670       | Do not map. |
+675       | Do not map. |
+678       | Do not map. |
 680       | Public, general note. | Keep for general matching field?
-688       | Do not map. | Usage stats.
-700       | Linked Personal Name | Tertiary matching term dependent on type.
-700 $0    | Do not map. | Reconciliation URI?
-700 $w    | Do not map. | Ignore for now.
-710       | Linked Corporate Name | Tertiary matching term dependent on type.
-710 $0    | Do not map. | Reconciliation URI?
-710 $w    | Do not map. | Ignore for now.
-711       | Linked Meeting Name | Tertiary matching term dependent on type.
-711 $0    | Do not map. | Reconciliation URI?
-711 $w    | Do not map. | Ignore for now.
-730       | Linked Uniform Title | Tertiary matching term dependent on type.
-730 $0    | Do not map. | Reconciliation URI?
-730 $w    | Do not map. | Ignore for now.
-748       | Linked Chronological Term | Tertiary matching term dependent on type.
-748 $0    | Do not map. | Reconciliation URI?
-748 $w    | Do not map. | Ignore for now.
-750       | Linked Topical Term | Tertiary matching term dependent on type.
-750 $0    | Do not map. | Reconciliation URI?
-750 $w    | Do not map. | Ignore for now.
-751       | Linked Geographic Term | Tertiary matching term dependent on type.
-751 $0    | Do not map. | Reconciliation URI?
-751 $w    | Do not map. | Ignore for now.
-755       | Linked GenreForm Term | Tertiary matching term dependent on type.
-755 $0    | Do not map. | Reconciliation URI?
-755 $w    | Do not map. | Ignore for now.
-780       | Linked General Subdivision Term | Tertiary matching term.
-Map to Event or other term for context.
-780 $0    | Do not map. | Ignore for now.
-780 $w    | Do not map. | Ignore for now.
+681       | Do not map. |
 781       | Linked Geo Subdivision Term | Tertiary matching term.
 Map to Event or other term for context.
-781 $0    | Do not map. | Ignore for now.
 781 $w    | Do not map. | Ignore for now.
-785       | Linked Form Subdivision Term | Tertiary matching term dependent on type.
-785 $0    | Do not map. | Ignore for now.
-785 $w    | Do not map. | Ignore for now.

 ## MARC Data Analysis (Raw)